 Once you have chosen this option, the first page you will come to is "transaction" which looks like this:

-Also, in the case of EP patents, you will be able to see which state that patent has been granted in.
 You can find more details about this in the following article: How Can I Determine The States That An EP Patent Has Been Validated In?

 The next option is "litigation" which allows you to see information about the litigation cases that have taken place that involve this patent:

 From here, you will be able to see the name of the case, its case number and the court where the trial took place.
 You can also see the product(s) cited in the case as well as the judge who took the case.
-As well as this you can view information regarding both the plaintiff and the defendant, in terms of the law firm and specific attorney who were on each side.
+As well as this, you can view information regarding both the plaintiff and the defendant, in terms of the law firm and specific attorney who were on each side.
 You can also see the patents involved in the case, related cases and the conclusion of the trial as well as being able to view fulltext documents for the case.

 Re-examination & Invalidation